Christian Karembeu: Personal life

 The great-grandfather of Karembeu, who came from New Caledonia, was one of a hundred Kanaks taken to Paris in 1931 for the Paris Colonial Exposition and exhibited there as "cannibals".
 Later the "cannibals" were swapped with Germany for some crocodiles.
-Karembeu refuses to sing France's national anthem, La Marseillaise, due to the colonial past of the country.
+Karembeu refuses to sing France's national anthem, "La Marseillaise", due to the colonial past of the country.

 Karembeu was married to Slovak model Adriana Sklenařiková, whom he met on an aeroplane.
 The couple split in March 2011 and divorced in December 2012.
 Their marriage was childless.

 In May 2017, Karembeu married Jackie Chamoun, a Lebanese skier, in Greece, followed by a wedding ceremony in Lebanon.
 The couple announced the birth of their daughter on 27 September 2017.

 Following the 1998 World Cup, he was made a Knight of the Legion of Honour in 1998.

 Television

-Karembeu is the host of French TV series "Des Iles et des Hommes" (Of Islands and Men), aired on Planete in 2010 and 2011, a travel programme visiting among 6 of the most beautiful islands of the world.
+Karembeu is the host of French TV series Des Îles et des Hommes (Of Islands and Men), aired on Planète in 2010 and 2011, a travel programme visiting among six of the most beautiful islands of the world.
 He also became part of the ITV broadcast team for Euro 2016.